mxm97/quotebook/README.md

 # Getting Started
 [Click Here](https://quotebook-34161.herokuapp.com/quotes) to see the site live.
+- Users can view, create, edit, and delete quotes.
+- Users can also add and remove quotes to and from a "Favorites" collection.

 ## Future Enhancements
 - Ability to search quotes by category